-Founded in 2009, the Mangalam Research Center for Buddhist Languages conducts ongoing research into the terminology of the Buddhist written tradition in canonical languages and in translation.
+Founded in 2009, Mangalam Research Center for Buddhist Languages conducts ongoing research into the terminology of the Buddhist written tradition in canonical languages and in translation.
 In cooperation with visiting scholars and scholars in residence, it offers training, workshops, and conferences in language, the Buddhist written tradition, Buddhism and Western thought, and related fields.

 MRC programs, classes, and studies aim to trace issues related to key Dharma terminology in Sanskrit, Pāli, Gāndhārī, Tibetan, and Chinese, and to encourage work in the field of translation studies and the intellectual and historical resources of the West.

-Buddhist Translators Workbench at Oxford Conference
+Buddhist Translators Workbench website launch

-Mangalam Research Center
+Make a donation to Mangalam Research Center